 - More than 75 percent of Premier CJR hospitals earned excellent or good quality scores and thus a 1.5 percent or 2 percent discount rate, respectively, as compared to the standard 3 percent discount rate.

-- Premier CJR hospitals continue to see success in Performance Year 4, with NPRA increasing by 45 percent compared to the prior performance year.
+- Premier CJR hospitals continued to see success in Performance Year 4, with NPRA increasing by 45 percent compared to the prior performance year.

 How have these participants led such successful CJR efforts?
 They’ve all adopted one or more of the following these tactics: